libriscv/docs/docs/godot_docs/cppexamples.md

 ## Nodes, methods and properties

 Let's take an example: Playing animations using an AnimatedSprite2D.
+First we will use generic calls and properties, and at the end we will use the actual class.

 ```cpp
 Node node("MyAnimatedSprite2D");